dannylong18/python-p5-long-final-project/README.md

 ## Installation

-This application is still under development and not currently hosted, however, users can clone and run code locally via:
+This application is still under development and not currently hosted, however, users can clone this repository and run code locally via:

 https://github.com/dannylong18/python-p5-long-final-project.git